PolakiniO/WTouch/README.md

 Run the standard install target to copy the binary to `CMAKE_INSTALL_PREFIX` (defaults to `C:\Program Files\wtouch`).
 On Windows, the installer also appends the chosen install directory to your user `PATH` automatically unless you opt out during configuration.
-When using Visual Studio Code, pick the `windows-release` configure preset from the CMake Tools status bar, build it, and then run the **CMake: Install** command from the palette.
-From a standalone terminal the equivalent is:
+From an elevated Developer PowerShell prompt run:

 ```powershell
 cmake --install build/windows-release --config Release
 ```

+If you prefer to drive the build from Visual Studio Code, pick the `windows-release` configure preset from the CMake Tools status bar, build it, and then run the **CMake: Install** command from the palette.

 To skip the automatic `PATH` update, configure the project with `-DWTOUCH_INSTALL_ADD_TO_PATH=OFF` before running the install step.